math123456789/mko/README.md

 We use Customers and Orders table

-The following SQL statement will select all customers, and any orders they might have
+The following SQL Query will select all customers, and any orders they might have

 SELECT Customers.CustomerName, Orders.OrderID
 FROM Customers